 A macro is a set of commands that run automatically when the meter is powered up.
-We have a growing library of macros to suit a wide range of standard customer applications.
+The supplier has a growing library of macros to suit a wide range of standard customer applications.

 Macros can be installed in the meter at the factory during initial programming or by the customer at some later date.
-Macros are written and compiled using the BASIC Compiler program, and loaded into the meter using either the BASIC Compiler program
+Macros are written and compiled using the BASIC Compiler program, and loaded into the meter using either the BASIC Compiler program or the Meter Configuration program.

-Turning the macro OFF means that the meter will not perform the automatic commands pre-programmed to run with the figuration settings.
+Turning the macro OFF means that the meter will not perform the automatic commands pre-programmed to run with the macro.

-Unless requested to blank out all or some programming codes and/or run a macro, we will program the meter in the code blanking OFF and macro OFF (default) setting.
+Unless requested to blank out all or some programming codes and/or run a macro, the supplier programs the meter in the code blanking OFF and macro OFF (default) setting.